bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

       caption: Rätikon Mountain-Range
 ---

 Hugo, the world’s fastest static site generator is steadily gaining traction.
-Hugo provides a reliable production environment and allows to build fast and very secure websites.
+Hugo provides a reliable production environment and allows to build very fast and secure websites.
 The Perplex theme is build specifically for this marvelous engine.
 {.p-first} <!--more-->

 [Hugo](https://gohugo.io) is a single command line tool for macOS, Windows, Linux and BSD derivatives.
-Binaries for most operating systems and some containers are usually available within a day or a few after every release.
+Binaries for most operating systems and some containers are usually available within a day or a few after every minor release.

 {{< mnote up=11 >}}
 The [Hugo source](https://github.com/gohugoio/hugo) can be compiled on every machine with a recent [Go environment](https://go.dev).
 {{< /mnote >}}

 The [Hugo documentation site][hugodoc] addresses developers mostly and offers detailed information.
-With a fully functional theme only a small part of this knowledge is necessary to produce a professional static website.
+With a good theme only a small part of this knowledge is necessary to produce a professional website.

 ## Install Hugo